 That's not so surprising, given the challenges with securing an IoT ecosystem.

 To start with, the IoT industry doesn't have one clear set of security standards for developers and manufacturers to build in consistent security.
 And IT admins often find it difficult to keep track of and update devices, which can remain in the field for many years.

 Meanwhile, hackers scan networks for devices and known vulnerabilities and increasingly use nonstandard ports to get network access.
 Once they have device access, it's easier to avoid detection through fileless malware or software memory on the device.

 As a result, there are many IoT security threats that IT admins must address in their IoT deployments and then implement strategies to prevent.

 At its basic level, an attack surface is the total number of entry points for unauthorized system access.
 An IoT attack surface goes beyond entry points and includes all possible security vulnerabilities for IoT devices, connected software and network connections.

-The growing concern around IoT device security includes the fact that threat actors can not only damage the network and software that support IoT devices but also the devices themselves.
-Furthermore, IoT device adoption is advancing at a rate faster than the processes and protocols that can provide secure, reliable connections.
+The growing concern around IoT device security includes the fact that threat actors can't only damage the network and software that supports IoT devices, but also the devices themselves.
+Furthermore, IoT device adoption is advancing at a rate faster than the processes and protocols that provide secure, reliable connections.

 5. Shadow IoT